 Can you believe the new year is almost upon us?
 Just like in most other countries around the world, New Year’s Eve is widely celebrated in Australia.
 You’ll often find people hosting parties and gatherings at home to ring in the new year, or going out to watch the awesome fireworks displays taking place around the country.
-There are also several ticketed events that take place on the night, such as cruises, parties and mini festivals.
+There are also several ticketed events that take place on the night, such as cruises, parties and mini-festivals.

 The fireworks displays are very popular and tend to fill with people quickly.
 Make sure to pick a spot a few days in advance, pack some food and a picnic blanket or chairs, and head in early to make sure you don’t miss out on a good vantage point.
 If you’re keen to check out Australia’s fireworks scene, here are the best events around the country.

 The main fireworks displays go off over South Bank at 8.30pm and midnight.
-There are also fireworks displays over the Brisbane River at the same times.
+There are also fireworks displays over the Brisbane River at the same time.
 The South Bank event features food trucks, ATMs and toilets, so you can comfortably enjoy the fireworks late into the night.

 Hobart’s fireworks are held over Sullivans Cove in the Derwent River.
 There are three main vantage points that’ll give you a pretty good view of the display: Hobart Waterfront, Mount Nelson Lookout, and Mount Wellington if you want to trek up the mountain to watch the fireworks from above the city.